The Dark Side of Gravity: B=-1/A, Gravitomagnetism

-For the time being, Lunar Laser Ranging did not measure frame-dragging effects although there were recent claims by Ciufolini that frame-dragging effects due to the rotating earth have been already evidenced at the 10 percent level of accuracy in an analysis exploiting the LAGEOS satellites data and indirectly in the binary pulsar PSR 1913+16, these are complicated analysis with undedicated data which sources of systematical effect may not be under total control so that it is more commonly believed that only the dedicated experiment GP-B measurement will hopefully soon give us the final answer.
-Moreover, the kind of preferred frame effect described above might also mimick a frame-dragging.
+Lunar Laser Ranging did not highlight frame-dragging so far.
+Although there were recent claims by Ciufolini that frame-dragging effects due to the rotating earth have been already evidenced at the 10 percent level of accuracy in an analysis exploiting the LAGEOS satellites data and indirectly in the binary pulsar PSR 1913+16, these are complicated analysis with undedicated data which sources of systematical effects may not be under total control so that it was more commonly believed that only the dedicated Gravity Probe B experiment measurement could hopefully give us the final answer.
+The frame dragging but also most possible preferred frame effects were a priori well reachable given the experimental accuracy ($5.10^{-4 \prime \prime } /year)$ of the GPB experiment designed to measure for the first time gravitomagnetism isolated from other Post-Newtonian effects.
+However, GPB encountered unexpected systematical effects orders of magnitude larger than the GR predictions the experiment was designed to probe.
+So even after the final announcement by the GPB collaboration that the GR frame dragging was eventually discovered at five standard deviations from the null result, there is still place for doubt all the more since:\begin{itemize} \item The preferred frame effect of Figure 1 described above might also mimick the GR frame-dragging (it has almost the same amplitude) for a limited period of less than six monthes.